jin-s13/COCO-WholeBody/data_format.md

 The whole-body keypoint annotation has similar format as "keypoints" in COCO.
 In addition to 17 body keypoints, we have 68 face keypoints, 21 lefthand keypoints, 21 righthand keypoints, 6 foot keypoints.
+Note that some keypoints may have `float` keypoint visibility.
+In such cases, `v>0` means that the keypoint is reliable.

 The validity of the face/hand/foot are used to minimize the labelling uncertainty.
 Only if the face/hand images are clear enough for keypoint labeling (for annotators), the validity is True, otherwise False.